-While the COVID-19 pandemic imposed many restrictions on how the University of Lynchburg operates, it also opened up opportunities for student professional development in the music education department.
+While the COVID-19 pandemic imposed many restrictions on how the University of Lynchburg operates, it also opened up opportunities for student professional development in music education.

-Before the pandemic, it was sometimes hard to recruit experts to speak in person at many of the workshops and seminars the department offered.
-With the advent of video conferencing, the department can now ask anyone to teach the students something new, says music instructor Jeremy Craft ’12 MEd, ’16 MA.
+Before the pandemic, it was sometimes hard to recruit experts to speak in person at many of the workshops and seminars the major offered.
+With the advent of video conferencing, they can now ask anyone to teach the students something new, says music instructor Jeremy Craft ’12 MEd, ’16 MA.

-Craft said the department chose to make the focus of the 2020-21 academic year professional development for students.
+Craft said they chose to make the focus of the 2020-21 academic year professional development for students.
 That included a series of workshops with hands-on activities for students and panel discussions with three to four experts.

 “All these programs were driven either because students have said these are things they want to learn more about or we see things we want our students to learn about from other teachers and professors.
 These are really driven by the student voices,” Craft said.

 The workshops have included a West Virginia teacher who virtually taught the basics of playing the ukulele, which she implements in her curriculum.